-Funded with two travelling research-grants of the ‘programa FPU’, Visiting Researcher at the Architectural Association in London and at the Università Iuav di Venezia during 2017-2018.
-“First prize - Number 1” (2009 - 2015) of master-degree in Architecture with honors in Final Career Project (PFC) and awarded for the most outstanding graduate 2016.
+Visiting Researcher at the Architectural Association in London and at the Università Iuav di Venezia during 2017-2018 funded with two traveling research-grants of the ‘programa FPU’.
+“First-prize, Number 1” (2009 - 2015) of Ms.Arch in Architecture with honors in Final Career Project (PFC) and awarded for the most outstanding graduate 2016.
 Recipient of three research fellowships from the Spanish Ministry of Education for academic record merits (2013 - 2015).
 Teaching Assistant in Design Architecture Studios at ETSA-UAH from 2016 to 2019, due to passion for experimental didactics and teaching architecture.

-My research goals focus on collective housing from a gender-based perspective, on the drawing tool as a bridge between actors in the history of architecture and visual arts, and on the reciprocal interaction of the multiplicity of architecture scenarios with its specific ecological and social landscape participation.
+My research goals focus on collective housing from a gender-based perspective and "the land question", on the drawing tools as a bridge between actors across disciplines in the Hº and Tº of architecture, (built) environment, and visual arts, and on the reciprocal interaction of the multiplicity of architecture scenarios with its specific ecological and social landscape participation.

 Michele Di Maggio is an Architect (Sapienza, Rome) Erasmus at ETSAB, Barcelona, and BIM Manager (CICE, Madrid).